flashbackzoo/bitplate/README.md

 # Bitplate

-This is a boilerplate for unit testing backbone applications in a continuous integration environment.
+This is a boilerplate for unit testing Backbone applications in a continuous integration environment.

 ## Requirements